Azure-Samples/ai-language-samples/src/dotnet/mcp/README.md

 1. .NET 8 SDK installed on your system.
 2. Visual Studio or any other IDE supporting .NET development.
 3. Azure AI multi-service resource or separate Language and Translation resources (depending one your use case)
-4. (Optional) For using the provided MCP client, you will need an Azure Open AI resource with key based auth enabled and an open AI model already deployed (preferably gpt-4o).
+4. (Optional) For using the provided MCP client, you will need an Azure Open AI resource with key based auth enabled and deploy a model preferably gpt-4o.
-5. If using the VS Code copilot for testing, you can skip step 4 and use Copilot models.
+5. If VS Code copilot Mcpclient is used for testing, you can skip step 4 and use Copilot models.

 ### Building the Mcp Server